OpenDSA/OpenDSA/RST/en/Glossary.rst

    weighted graph
       A :term:`graph` whose :term:`edges <edge>` each have an associated :term:`weight` or cost.

+   weighted path length
+      Given a tree, and given a :term:`weight` for each leaf in the tree, the weighted path length for a leaf is its weight times its :term:`depth`.

    weighted union rule
       When merging two disjoint sets using the :term:`UNION/FIND`